Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ## Homogeneous Learnware Reuse Methods

-In addition to using learnware directly, users can further make predictions on unlabeled data using learnware reuse methods provided by the system.
+In addition to using learnwares directly, users can further make predictions on unlabeled data using learnware reuse methods provided by the system.

 There are two main categories of reuse methods: (1) direct reuse and (2) reuse based on a small amount of labeled data.

 ### Direct Reuse of Learnware

-Two methods for direct reuse of learnware are provided: `JobSelector` and `Averaging`.
+Two methods for direct reuse of learnwares are provided: `JobSelector` and `Averaging`.

 - `JobSelector` selects different learnwares for different data by training a classifier.
 Here's how to use it: